In living and past peoples, there is wide range of variability. Despite this variability, our bones

 Identifying Ancestry in the Colonial Chesapeake

-The archaeological cases in the Written in Bone exhibition focus on identifying skeletal remains from only three groups who were here in the 1600s and early 1700s — individuals of Native American, European, and African origins.
+The archaeological cases in the Written in Bone exhibition focus on identifying skeletal remains from only three groups who were here in the 1600s and early 1700s — individuals of American Indian, European, and African origins.

-- Individuals with Native American ancestry have proportionately wider faces and shorter, broader cranial vaults.
+- Individuals with American Indian ancestry have proportionately wider faces and shorter, broader cranial vaults.